jspsych/jsPsych/docs/plugins/jspsych-rdk.md

 | border_color             | string           | "black"              | The color of the border.<br>             |

 ### RDK type parameter
-** See Fig. 1 in Scase, Braddick, and Raymond (1996) for a visual depiction of these different signal selection rules and noise types.
+*See Fig. 1 in [Scase, Braddick, and Raymond (1996)](https://doi.org/10.1016/0042-6989(95)00325-8) for a visual depiction of these different signal selection rules and noise types.*

 #### Signal Selection rule:
--**Same**: Each dot is designated to be either a coherent dot (signal) or incoherent dot (noise) and will remain so throughout all frames in the display.
+- **Same**: Each dot is designated to be either a coherent dot (signal) or incoherent dot (noise) and will remain so throughout all frames in the display.
 Coherent dots will always move in the direction of coherent motion in all frames.
--**Different**: Each dot can be either a coherent dot (signal) or incoherent dot (noise) and will be designated randomly (weighted based on the coherence level) at each frame.
+- **Different**: Each dot can be either a coherent dot (signal) or incoherent dot (noise) and will be designated randomly (weighted based on the coherence level) at each frame.
 Only the dots that are designated to be coherent dots will move in the direction of coherent motion, but only in that frame.
 In the next frame, each dot will be designated randomly again on whether it is a coherent or incoherent dot.

 #### Noise Type:
--**Random position**: The incoherent dots appear in a random location in the aperture in each frame.<br/>
+- **Random position**: The incoherent dots appear in a random location in the aperture in each frame.<br/>
--**Random walk**: The incoherent dots will move in a random direction (designated randomly in each frame) in each frame.<br/>
+- **Random walk**: The incoherent dots will move in a random direction (designated randomly in each frame) in each frame.<br/>
--**Random direction**: Each incoherent dot has its own alternative direction of motion (designated randomly at the beginning of the trial), and moves in that direction in each frame.<br/>
+- **Random direction**: Each incoherent dot has its own alternative direction of motion (designated randomly at the beginning of the trial), and moves in that direction in each frame.<br/>

 ## Data Generated